athulkrishna2015/csv-import-plus/README.md

     -   Click **"Pick File..."** to select a `.csv` file.
     -   Click **"Paste Clipboard"** to insert the current clipboard text into the editor.
     -   Or, paste your CSV-formatted text directly into the editor.
+3. Use **"Quick Import Clipboard"** beside **"Paste Clipboard"** to import directly from the clipboard.
+By default, it is enabled only when the clipboard contains valid CSV content.
-3. The status bar updates live to show the detected delimiter, the number of rows, and the suggested note type.
+4. The status bar updates live to show the detected delimiter, the number of rows, and the suggested note type.
 The delimiter dropdown also shows a live auto-detect preview.
-4. Choose a target **Deck**.
+5. Choose a target **Deck**.
 You can also type a name in the **"Create Subdeck"** field and click the button to create a new deck inside the one selected above.
-5. If the suggested **Note Type** is not correct, you can manually select another one from the dropdown.
+6. If the suggested **Note Type** is not correct, you can manually select another one from the dropdown.
+7. Adjust the **Delimiter** if needed.
-6. Open **"Advanced"** for delimiter, header, clipboard, subdeck, deck lock, and built-in Anki importer options when needed.
+8. Open **"Advanced"** for header-row handling, deck lock, clipboard override or confirmation, and the built-in Anki importer.
-7. Click **"Quick Import"** to import the notes immediately using the current settings.
+9. Click **"Quick Import"** to import the notes immediately using the current settings.

 Import status is shown inline in the main addon window.